-Examples of pregnancy and maternity discrimination in the workplace
+What are some examples of pregnancy and maternity discrimination in the workplace?

 See below for some common examples of pregnancy discrimination at work:

-- Changing a person’s role, and expecting them to re-apply for it when they return from maternity leave (this may also include an employer suggesting to the person that they don’t apply)
+- Changing a person’s role, and expecting them to re-apply for it when they return from maternity leave;

-- Cutting someone’s hourly rate or yearly salary while they are on maternity leave
+- Cutting someone’s pay while they are on maternity leave;

-- Refusing employment benefits, such as childcare vouchers or profit share bonus to somebody on maternity leave
+- Refusing employment benefits, such as childcare vouchers or profit share bonus;

 What to do if you’re facing pregnancy discrimination

-If you feel victimised because you’re pregnant, or because you’re on maternity leave or have returned to work, it’s important to take the right steps.
+If you feel as though you’re suffering discrimination on the grounds of pregnancy or maternity, it’s important to take the right steps.

 Note: you MUST act quickly in this situation.
-You have three months less one day to bring your claim to tribunal, and going through ACAS can take up at least a third of this time.
+You have three months less one day from the act of discrimination to bring your claim to tribunal, and going through ACAS can take up at least a third of this time.